mmblab/CommunityFitnessLandscape/Diffusion/README.md

  - There are 25 time points, from t = 0 hours to t = 12 hours at 0.5 hour intervals

 ## Circle Diffusion
+The file "Circle_diffusion.csv" contains the raw data for measuring the depleation of flourescent molecules from the variable wells of the device.
+The indices of the variable wells are indicated in the image "Circle_ROI.jpg"